ayush7078/CAPTCHA-Solver-App-Backend/README.md

 ├── controllers/
 │   └── captchaController.js      # Contains the business logic for CAPTCHA and payment
 ├── models/
-│   └── user.js                   # Mongoose model for user data (username, coins)
+│   └── user.js                   # Sequelize model for user data (username, coins)
 ├── routes/
 │   └── captchaRoutes.js          # API routes for CAPTCHA and Razorpay operations
 ├── config/
-│   └── db.js                     # Database connection configuration
+│   └── db.js                     # Database connection configuration (MySQL)
 ├── .env                           # Environment variables (DO NOT commit to GitHub) ├── server.js                      # Entry point for the application ├── package.json                   # Project metadata and dependencies
 └── README.md                      # Documentation

-Notes
+## Notes
-Make sure MongoDB is installed and running on your local machine or use a cloud database provider.
+1. Make sure MySQL is installed and running on your local machine or use a cloud MySQL database provider like AWS RDS or DigitalOcean Managed Databases.
-For Razorpay integration, you need to have a Razorpay account to get the API keys.
+2. For Razorpay integration, you need to have a Razorpay account to get the API keys.
+3. The project uses MySQL to store user information, including coins, and MySQL queries are handled using the mysql2 package.
+Ensure you configure the correct MySQL connection in the .env file.